aforward9600/pokemonpalette/README.md

 - Ajusted some trainer parties a little bit
 - Fixed the Chansey trick for finding shiny pokemon
 - Fixed mew being available
-- Ajusted cerulean cave 1f to remove the walkable cliff tile
+- Trainer scaling will now do stone evolving if enemy pkmn is lvl 40 or more and not an eevee
-- Trainer scaling will now do stone evolving if enemy pkmn is lvl 40 or more
+- Fixed typos that caused errors in hyperbeam recharging

 #New features & adjustments from last version: